8 Myths about debt that keep you from living your dreams

-If you are living pay cheque to pay cheque, you need to rethink your budget.
+If you are living paycheque to paycheque, you need to rethink your budget.
 Move to a cheaper place, decrease your utility bills, cancel your cell phone or your internet service.
 A few extra expenses that need to go on the credit card, won’t cripple you, but making credit a money management tool will make you a slave to debt.

 8. I have to be in debt to keep my job.

 A corollary to this is: “I have to look successful to keep my clients, and to do that I have to be in debt.”
 Many industries require image building as part of the corporate culture.
 Image building comes with designer clothing, expensive cars, country club memberships, and the latest technology.
 Robin is a Certified General Accountant.
-The latest issue of Outlook, the CGA-BC magazine has an article modelling the well dressed accountant with hefty designer price tags.
+In the latest issue of Outlook, the CGA-BC magazine has an article modelling the well-dressed accountant with hefty designer price tags.
 Being a CGA in industry or public practice requires a huge investment in professional fees, liability insurance and style.
 Even financial professionals struggle with debt.

-If you are already in debt, addressing these 8 myths about debt and changing your thinking is a first step in moving toward paying off your debt and beginning to live your dreams, embracing your passion.
+If you are already in debt, addressing these 8 myths about debt and changing your thinking is the first step in moving toward paying off your debt and beginning to live your dreams, embracing your passion.
 Debt is a child of the broken system.
 Homestead entrepreneurship is the nonconformist alternative.

-If you found this article helpful please share it with your friends, link to it on Facebook, tweet about it on twitter.
+If you found this article helpful please share it with your friends, link to it on Facebook, tweet about it on Twitter.
 Send me some link love and I’ll return the favour.

 What myths have you believed about debt?
 How has believing those things kept you from realizing your dreams and pursuing your passion?
 Leave a comment: